rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Java.
 1. The problem is related to calculate the number of nodes in a complete binary tree.
 Refer to Day29/Problem 1.pdf for more information regarding the problem.

-2. The problem is related to imagfind the minimume smoothening.
+2. The problem is related to the smoothening of an image.
 Refer to Day29/Problem 2.pdf for detailed information.

+## Day 30
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to finding the longest palindrome in a string.
+Refer to Day30/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to some operations of partitioning of a string.
+Refer to Day30/Problem 2.pdf for detailed information.